vallard/Presentations/AWSReInvent2015/EMRDeepDive.md

 * prefer smaller cluster of larger nodes: 4XL
 * millions of partitions, more memory is needed for the master node (HS2)
 * Use CLI based scripts rather than console -> Infra is code

+36% performance improvement compared to Greenplum in performance.

+#### Right size cluster
+* Size cluster to complete within 10 minutes of hour boundary to optimize $$
+* Use spot
+* Use on demand or reserved at appropriate times.
+* Always on use case: Interactive analytics
+  * Reserve Master and Core nodes
+  * try to use spot instances
+* Ration of Core to Task of 1:5 to avoid bottlenecks.
+* Bidding Spot above the On Demand price to ensure greater stability